New Heights Academy Charter School: Academics

 Charter schools are public schools which receive public funds though operate independently from local school boards.
 New Heights Academy is accountable to the SUNY Charter Schools Institute and the charter is up for renewal every three-five years.
 Students at New Heights Academy are selected through a lottery system and are eligible to begin attending New Heights as fifth graders.
 Upon successful completion of middle school requirements, students are promoted to New Heights Academy High School.

 New Heights Academy High School has many similarities to other New York City public high schools.
 Students at New Heights take Regents exams in all of their core subjects.
 New Heights also offers Advanced Placement courses, including AP Calculus AB, AP English Language and Composition, AP English Literature and Composition, AP United States History, AP Italian, and AP Psychology.
 Students at New Heights, however, follow an extended day schedule, with school beginning at 8:20 am and ending at 4:14 pm (though on Wednesdays students have a half day schedule and staff members have professional development in the afternoon).
 All students at New Heights study a college-preparatory curriculum and must successfully complete a 4 year sequence in English, History, Mathematics and Science (most NYC high schools have only a 3 year STEM requirement).

 Saturday Academy exists to support students in their core classes, as well as provide additional preparation for Regents and Advanced Placement examinations.
-Some students are required to attend the Saturday Academy to get extra help in schoolwork.
+Some students are required to attend the Saturday Academy to get extra help in schoolwork and to make up incomplete work for their classes, since the school has a current high school grading policy in which one missed assignment in a class results in an automatic 55 for the quarter in that class.

 Students in grades 9, 10 and 11 have the option to take Japanese language classes.
 Founder Stacy Winitt stated that the school wants students to be more marketable by knowing more languages, and the school selected Japanese since it is an unfamiliar language to the majority Hispanic student body.